About Duke's Research Data Repository

 What we agree to:

-You understand that the RDR will do its best to provide perpetual access to your Content.
+You understand that the RDR will do its best to provide long-term access to your Content.
 The RDR will, consistent with the standardized license selected by you, provide access, reproduce, distribute and publicly display the Content, in whole or in part, in order to secure, preserve and make it publicly available.
 RDR may also migrate the Content to other media or formats, or make other copies to preserve its public access.

-While RDR will do its best to provide perpetual access to deposited Content, RDR makes no promises or warranties that this Content will be perpetually or consistently preserved or accessible.
+While RDR will do its best to provide long-term access to deposited Content, RDR makes no promises or warranties that this Content will be perpetually or consistently preserved or accessible.
 In addition, RDR reserves the right to remove Content under the terms of its deaccession policy for reasons such as deposits made in conflict with terms of this license, in response to a valid DMCA notice, or in response to a valid court order compelling the removal of such Content.

 Acceptable Use Policy